isomerpages/mlaw-lab/_about-us/LAB's 2nd Lawyer and Social Work Professionals' Networking Session.md

 had exciting ideas on how they could collaborate more closely in future.
 The common sentiment was that they would like to see more of these mixers happening in future.</p>
-<p>&nbsp;We shall regroup and take a breather first. 😊 And then…. we will
+<p>We shall regroup and take a breather first. 😊 And then…. we will heed
-heed the voices of the people….so...</p>
+the voices of the people….so...</p>
 <p>watch this space!</p>